 Increasing Discrimination Against Muslims and Jews

-Pew Research Center study found that anti-Muslim discrimination is on the rise—and that Muslims are one of the United States’ fastest-growing religious minorities.
+A Pew Research Center study found that anti-Muslim discrimination is on the rise—and that Muslims are one of the United States’ fastest-growing religious minorities.
 This study found that Muslims in America are largely anxious about their place in the U.S., particularly since the election.
 The study consisted of 1,001 Muslims who were questioned about discriminatory or hate incidents.
 A whopping 48 percent of the respondents said they had been subjected to at least one discriminatory incident based on their religion within the past year.
 Seventy-five percent of those surveyed felt there was “a lot” of discrimination against Muslims in American, and more than three-quarters felt the president was “unfriendly” toward Muslims (only 4 percent felt that way about President Obama).

 One-fifth of the Muslims surveyed said they had been called offensive names, and about the same number have seen anti-Muslim graffiti in their community.
-Six percent said they had been attacked or at least physical threatened within the past year.
+Six percent said they had been attacked or at least physically threatened within the past year.
 The Muslims most likely to experience such name-calling, physical threats and attacks are those who appear Muslim, whether through their dress, their speech, or the way they look.
 Finally, almost a third of the Muslims surveyed believed their phones were being tapped by the government due solely to their religion.

 The Jewish community has also experienced an uptick in threats over the past year, particularly to Jewish schools and institutions.
 A rash of anonymous bomb threats against the Jewish Community’s day schools, synagogues and other Jewish organizations and institutions prompted some senators to call for action, calling the threats “unacceptable” and “un-American.”